harryfh/Comp-545-Final-Project/README.md

 Simply change the hardcoded filepaths to run the code.

+#### MMICL prompting

+This runs the model from a pre-trained checkpoint from HuggingFace.
+In the python notebook, there is code taken from the open-source MMICL github that is required in order to make it run correctly.
+These parts are clearly indicated.
+They seem to be previous versions of the open-source InstructBLIP models that are now in the transformers library.

 #### Gemini prompting

 This is just an API call using the Google Cloud VertexAI API.
 To use it, you can replace the project name with your own after authenticating.